 Editor STYLE Magazine

-Ruth Osime joined THISDAY Newspapers 10 years ago as Project Manager.
-In 2003 she moved to the Saturday Desk as the Style Editor while she wrote her hugely popular column, 'Truth by Ruth' for the Sunday desk.
+Ruth Osime joined THISDAY Newspapers as Project Manager.
+In 2003 she moved to the Saturday Desk as the Style Editor while she wrote her hugely popular column, 'Truth by Ruth' for the Sunday Newspaper.
 In 2005 a newly packaged Sunday paper was launched with a 24-page Style glossy pullout.
 Today it has become the 'fashion and society bible'.
-Fondly called the 'his and hers' Sunday edition, Style is one of the most widely read colour supplements in Nigeria and shows every sign of continuing its well deserved success.
+Fondly called the 'his and hers' Sunday edition, Style is one of the most widely read colour supplements in Nigeria.

 Group Executive Director

-Israel Iwegbu joined Leaders and Company before THISDAY was launched in 1995, and, is presently Group Executive Director.
+Israel Iwegbu joined THISDAY at inception in 1995, and, is presently Group Executive Director.
 He was at various times the Newspapers’ Circulation/Sales Manager; General Manager, Operations; Associate Director and Divisional Director, Advertising and Sales.
 Israel was appointed Divisional Director, Operations in 2006.

 Iwegbu is an alumnus of the Ahmadu Bello University, Zaria and holds a B.Sc. degree in Political Science.
 He has attended several Management and Professional Courses in Nigeria, South Africa and United States of America.
 Iwegbu, a hockey enthusiast, is married with children.